Drug Crimes We aggressively fight a system designed to convict you.

 • Illegal manufacture of drugs, illegal cultivation of marijuana or methamphetamine (2925.04)

-• Illegal assembly or possession of chemicals for manufacture of drugs (2925.041)
+• Illegal assembly or possession of chemicals for the manufacture of drugs (2925.041)

 • Funding or aggravated funding of drug or marijuana trafficking (2925.05)